opennorth/represent-boundaries-docs/docs/install/index.md

 title: Installation
 ---

 Represent Boundaries is a Django app, which you can deploy on its own or integrate into an existing Django project.
+Its source code is [available on GitHub](https://github.com/opennorth/represent-boundaries/).

 ## Install dependencies